 Jannat Al Baqi’: Resting Place of the Righteous

-Every day, right after the mandatory salah at Masjid Nabawi, a janaza prayer usually takes place straight away.
-The bodies then get carried to the top left corner of the mosque grounds, where an entrance leads to the cemetery called Jannat Al Baqi’.
-Baqi’ means land filled with the roots of various trees, giving it a deep, earthy feel.
-This spot holds a special quietness and history that many might miss, but those who visit can sense its unique calm.
-Anyone interested in the deep traditions and serene beauty of this sacred place will find something truly moving here.
-Keep reading to uncover the stories whispered by this ancient ground.
+Right after the salah at Masjid Nabawi, a janaza prayer happens without delay.
+The bodies carry to the top left corner of the mosque grounds, where a gate leads into the cemetery named Jannat Al Baqi’.
+Baqi’ means land with many tree roots, giving the place a rich, earthy vibe.
+This spot holds a quiet calm and history that often goes unnoticed, but visitors feel its special peace.
+Those curious about deep traditions and the calm beauty of this sacred ground will discover something truly touching here.
+Dive in to hear the secrets this old land keeps hidden.

 What is Jannat Al Baqi?